AlmonzoRhoden/fitness-tracker/README.md

 Afterwards, you can view it locally on your pc by running 'node server.js' in root location and then going to http://localhost:3000 on a web browser.

 ## Questions?
-Feel free to email me at almonzo.rhoden@gmail.com in order for me to address any questions or concerns you may have regarding my application thank you.
+Email me at almonzo.rhoden@gmail.com in order for me to address any questions or concerns you may have regarding my application thank you.